Level 4 Certificate in Counselling - accredited by OCNWMR

 When and where is the course running?

-The course will next run between October 2019 and June 2020 one evening per week (evening term time on Thursdays) from 6.30pm - 9.30 in Carlisle (venue to be confirmed).
+The course will next run between October 2020 and July 2021 one evening per week (evening term time on Tuesdays) from 6.30pm - 9.30 ONLINE via Zoom.
 There will also be 6 Saturdays to be held from 9:00am - 4.30pm.
+2 of the 6 Saturdays will be Skills practice days and full attendance (physical attendance) will be required (Jan 9th & 27th February) These skills practice days will be held in Carlisle and, subject to demand, within the West Midlands.
 Exact dates below:

 The majority of sessions must be attended to receive accreditation and certification.
 Whilst every effort must be made to attend all sessions we understand illness and emergencies can happen.
 There is however a minimum requirement of 80% course attendance in order to achieve accreditation and certification.